|

 you're looking for "Mister Wright", this is your man.
 He was a partner in

 Panther Creek before establishing his own winery in 1994.
-The wines are made in a
+The wines were

 shared facility (Domaine Serene being the other part of the cellar) in Carlton.